Linaro/website/_posts/current/blog/2023-07-03-linaro-contributions-to-the-6-4-linux-kernel-release.md

 {% include image.html path="/assets/images/content/test-and-review-credits-in-6.4.png" alt="Test and review credits in 6.4" %}

 ## Dmitry Baryshkov

 This cycle Dmitry’s work included reviewing a large part of changes for the Qualcomm Display driver (drm/msm), which accounted for more than a half of his Reviewed-by tags.
+Most of the display patches were generic enough and did not target any particular platform, but worked towards improving user experience on all recent Qualcomm platforms, including SM8450 and SM8550.

-Dmitry also assisted in reviewing Qualcomm-specific patches, including the DT (Device Tree) changes as well as patches targeting Qualcomm clock, interconnect and PHY drivers.
+Also Dmitry assisted in reviewing other Qualcomm-specific patches, including the DT (Device Tree) changes as well as patches targeting Qualcomm clock, interconnect and PHY drivers.

 ## Conclusion